-Good faith attempt must be made immediately to contact parent(s)/guardian(s).
+- Good faith attempt must be made immediately to contact parent(s)/guardian(s).
 If the behavior is related to gangs, weapons, retaliation or hate crimes, then next level corrective strategies may be necessary.
-Report to law enforcement any criminal conduct.
+Report to law enforcement any criminal conduct. - When a behavior(s) exhibited by a student amplifies a potential medical risk for students or staff, the behavior(s) in question may be disciplined at a higher level in consultation with Leading & Learning (L&L). - All corrective strategies listed above may not be available at all schools.